bycza-zagroda/track-expenses-app-backend/docs/githubwork/GITHUB_WORK.md

 git fetch upstream
 ```

-3. Checkout to you fork's local branch - in this case, we use feature/1-feature-name
+3. Checkout to your fork's local branch - in this case, we use feature/1-feature-name
 ```shell
 git checkout feature/1-feature-name
 ```

-4. Merget the changes from the upstream develop branch into your local feature/1-feature-name branch.
+4. Merge the changes from the upstream develop branch into your local feature/1-feature-name branch.
 ```shell
 git merge upstream/develop
 ```